 There are some great Brisbane markets to explore around the city centre and South Bank.
 Here is a quick overview of the more popular markets around the CBD:

-- Riverside Garden Markets: Located in the City Botanic Gardens and the lower block of Albert Street, these Brisbane City markets are on Sundays from 8 am to 3 pm.
-You will find here arts, crafts, clothes, food, beverages, street performers and more.
+- Riverside Garden Markets: Located in the City Botanic Gardens and the lower block of Albert Street, these Brisbane City markets are on Sundays from 8am to 3pm.
+You will find arts, crafts, clothes, food, beverages, street performers and more.

-- Brisbane City Markets: These markets are located in Brisbane Square from 8 am to 6 pm Wednesdays and Thursdays they are in Catherdral Square from 8 am to 2 pm.
+- Brisbane City Markets: These markets are located in Reddacliff Place from 8am to 6pm Wednesdays and Thursdays they are in Cathedral Square from 8am to 2pm.
 Here you will find a range of fresh produce such as pasta, cheese, jams, fruit and veg, fresh juices, meat, seafood, small goods and various other food from around the world.